The “New” Prada-ness

 Technology is of course key-point in this whole period.
 It has helped us feel close, it has given us the tools not to feel alone, and it has become in a way “an extension of ourselves” to use Miuccia’s words.
 Thanks to technology, the runway is highly dynamic with mixture of close-ups on models and clothes.
 It really seems that we are seeing the runway first hand, we capture every detail on clothes as if we were scrutinising them.

 The concept of newness on a runway is quite controversial and personal.
-New in a way is not possible because fashion is mainly revision and reinterpretation.
+Uniqueness and novelty in a way are not possible because fashion is mainly revision and reinterpretation.

 Fashion is a reflection of what has been, such as an art form, a past trend, but at the same time it is a reaction because it adjusts to the current time to become modern and “new” indeed.

 As Raf Simons says, “fashion hopes to create new pieces; the reality is that it’s important to refresh your own body of work”, and the collaboration between the two designers is precisely the translation of this concept.